observablehq/plot/README.md

 * **frameAnchor** - the [frame anchor](#frameanchor); defaults to *middle*
 * **rotate** - the rotation angle in degrees clockwise; defaults to 0

 If a **lineWidth** is specified, input text values will be wrapped as needed to fit while preserving existing newlines.
-The line wrapping implementation is rudimentary; for non-ASCII, non-U.S. English text, or for when a different font is used, you may get better results by hard-wrapping the text yourself (by supplying newlines in the input).
+The line wrapping implementation is rudimentary: it replaces the space before the word that overflows with a line feed (\n).
+Lines might also be split on words that contain a soft-hyphen (\xad), replacing it with a dash (-) and a line feed.
+For non-ASCII, non-U.S. English text, or for when a different font is used, you may get better results by hard-wrapping the text yourself (by supplying line feeds in the input).
 If the **monospace** option is truthy, the default **fontFamily** changes to “ui-monospace, monospace”, and the **lineWidth** option is interpreted as characters (ch) rather than ems.

 The **textOverflow** option can be used to truncate lines of text longer than the given **lineWidth**.
 If the mark does not have a **title** channel, a title with the non-truncated text is also added.
 The following **textOverflow** values are supported: